w3f/polkadot-wiki/docs/general/getting-started.md

 ## What is Polkadot?

-!!!info "Explore Polkadot with [secure and user-friendly wallets](https://www.polkadot.network/ecosystem/wallets/)."
+!!!info "Explore Polkadot with [user-friendly wallets](https://www.polkadot.network/ecosystem/wallets/)."

 Polkadot is a **blockchain-powered multi-core decentralized cloud computer**.
 Let's break it down bit by bit: